zchee/golang-wiki/Modules.md

 See the ["Module-aware go get"](https://tip.golang.org/cmd/go/#hdr-Module_aware_go_get) and ["Module queries"](https://tip.golang.org/cmd/go/#hdr-Module_queries) sections of the tip documentation for more information on the topics here.

-After upgrading or downgrading any dependencies, you may then want to run the tests again for all imported modules (direct and indirect dependencies) to check for incompatibilities:
+After upgrading or downgrading any dependencies, you may then want to run the tests again for all packages in your build (including direct and indirect dependencies) to check for incompatibilities:
    ```
    $ go test all
    ```